michaelpalumbo/forkingpaths/public/help/myWorkspaceAndCollabPanel.md

 3. For the best experience, use keyboard shortcuts to switch quickly between them:
         `Cmd + \`` (Mac) or` Alt + Tab` (PC)

-4. You can close this Help window, and open the *Help* button at the top-left of the app to get started with sound!
+4. To begin patching, you can close this Help window, and open the *Help* button at the top-left of the app to get started with sound!

 -------